Nick Jonas & the Administration: 2011: Promotional concerts and touring

-On August 2 Nick confirmed five concerts in Brazil and one in Venezuela.
+On August 2, Jonas confirmed five concerts in Brazil and one in Venezuela.

-On August 5, 2011, there was an announcement from Nick through his Facebook page about a concert in Uruguay.
+On August 5, 2011, there was an announcement from Jonas through his Facebook page about a concert in Uruguay.

-On September 3, 2011, nick announced through Twitter that Ocean Grove Band will be going on tour with them.
+On September 3, 2011, Jonas announced through Twitter that Ocean Grove Band would be going on tour with them.
 On September 6, a concert in Puerto Rico was announced.

 On September 21, the first day of the tour, it was announced that Jonas' last concert date of the tour (San Juan, Puerto Rico on October 11) was cancelled.
 The producer of the Puerto Rico date, César Sainz, confirmed the information the same day.
-Nick's reason to cancel the last show was that his training for the role of J. Pierrepont Finch, which will replace Harry Potter actor Daniel Radcliffe and Glee's Darren Criss, in the revival of Broadway's How to Succeed in Business Without Really Trying will take place in Los Angeles starting on October 10.
+Jonas's reason to cancel the last show was that his training for the role of J. Pierrepont Finch, which replaced Harry Potter actor Daniel Radcliffe and Glees Darren Criss, in the revival of Broadway's How to Succeed in Business Without Really Trying would take place in Los Angeles starting on October 10.
 On September 23, the news was confirmed via Nick Jonas' website.

-On December 13, 2011, a video of Nick performing Last Time Around was posted online as part of a new internet serie Fandrop.
-The video shows some lucky fans seeing Nick Jonas & the administration rehearse for the Nick jonas 2011 Tour.
+On December 13, 2011, a video of Jonas performing "Last Time Around" was posted online as part of a new internet series Fandrop.
+The video shows fans seeing Nick Jonas & the Administration rehearse for Jonas's 2011 tour.